awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-logging.md

 # Logging Automation action output with CloudWatch Logs<a name="automation-action-logging"></a>

 AWS Systems Manager Automation integrates with Amazon CloudWatch Logs \(CloudWatch Logs\)\.
 As a result, you can send the output from `aws:executeScript` actions in your runbooks to the log group you specify\.
 You can use the action output stored in your CloudWatch Logs log group for debugging and troubleshooting purposes\.
-If you choose a log group that is encrypted, the action output is also encrypted\.
+If you choose a log group that's encrypted, the action output is also encrypted\.
 Logging output from `aws:executeScript` actions is an account\-level setting\.

 **To send action output to CloudWatch Logs \(console\)**